 Step Three: Generate a What-If Report or Degree Audit

 Review your degree audit with your assigned adviser each semester.
-For more information on how to read the degree audit: Interpretation of the Degree Audit
+For more information on how to read the degree audit: Understanding a Degree Audit

-The RAP provides a recommended way for how students can schedule courses semester by semester as they pursue a particular degree.
-Use the RAP along with the What-If Report or Degree Audit to develop a list of courses you will schedule for the upcoming semester.
+The Suggested Academic Plan provides a recommended way for how students can schedule courses semester by semester as they pursue a particular degree.
+Use the Suggested Academic Plan along with the What-If Report or Degree Audit to develop a list of courses you will schedule for the upcoming semester.

 Step Five: Use Schedule Builder